 All that being said: we’re proud to say that in 2017 we will be providing a community- and enterprise-ready Go distribution on a variety of platforms, shaped in part by the feedback we receive from the community, enterprises, and, well, people like you.

 If you would like to ask any questions or provide thoughts on where we can best help the Go community (or your specific enterprise), feel free to email our Dir.
-Product Management Jeff Rouse (email@example.com), or you can sign up to our mail list for advanced notice of when our Go distribution is available: http://www.activestate.com/go
+Product Management Jeff Rouse (email@example.com), or go to our website to learn more about ActiveGo.

 We look forward to hearing from you!